technofocus-pte/fortifydatasecpurvwprv/Lab Guides/Lab 4/Lab 4 – Working with Sensitivity Labels.md

 ![A screenshot of a computer Description automatically generated](./media/image22.png)

-11. On the **Auto-labeling for schematized dataassets (preview)** page, select **Next**.
+11. On the **Auto-labeling for schematized data assets (preview)** page, select **Next**.

 ![Graphical user interface, text, application Description automatically